-Other than the fact that this recipe has been a staple Greek appetizer in our family for years and years, it is the filling that makes this recipe stand out amongst the others.
+Other than the fact that this spanakopita triangles recipe has been a staple Greek appetizer in our family for years and years, it is the filling that makes this recipe stand out amongst the others.

-My secret ingredient in this recipe is the RICOTTA CHEESE!
-It is not traditional but it IS amazing.
+My secret ingredient is the RICOTTA CHEESE!

 A "traditional" Greek spanakopita filling simply uses spinach and feta cheese however I have found that incorporating ricotta cheese adds a much needed creaminess that I feel many, MANY spinach pies lack.